Lesson 6 of 7 - free your true Self and reduce psychological wounds

 colorbar.gif

-The Web address of this article is http://sfhelp.org/gwc/news/teens_die.htm
+The Web address of this article is https://sfhelp.org/parent/news/teens_die.htm

-This study suggests that a significant number of modern American teens have been raised by wounded, unaware adults.
 See my comments after the article. - Peter Gerlach, MSW

-CHICAGO – A surprising number of teenagers — nearly 15 percent — think they're going to die young, leading many to drug use, suicide attempts and other unsafe behavior, new research suggests.
+CHICAGO – A surprising number of (U.S.) teenagers - nearly 15 percent - think they're going to die young, leading many to drug use, suicide attempts and other unsafe behavior, new research suggests.

 The study, based on a survey of more than 20,000 kids, challenges conventional wisdom that says teens engage in risky behavior because they think they're invulnerable to harm.
 Instead, a sizable number of teens may take chances "because they feel hopeless and figure that not much is at stake," said study author Dr. Iris Borowsky, a researcher at the University of Minnesota.